Family of North Waterboro woman stunned by her murder

 “When (the grandchildren) walked in the door, she just lit up,” Hanson said.

-While the family is devastated by her death, they didn’t want to speculate on what might have led to the tragic shooting, choosing instead to focus on the life of a woman who made their lives better through her strong work ethic and love of family.

-Police were called to the home of Christal and Christopher Denis just before 8 p.m. on Saturday by a relative who was concerned.
+Police were called to the Denis’ home just before 8 p.m.
+Saturday by a relative who was concerned.
 Inside the living room, police found both dead from gunshot wounds.
 Maine State Police spokesman Steve McCausland said detectives determined that Christopher Denis shot his wife and then turned the gun on himself.
 They were both 45.

 Hanson said her family saw no warning signs that her sister was in danger.